 There are also some smaller Barrels.

-Son Friedrich V. is know as the Winterkönig as he was king in Bohemia for only one winter before he had to flee from troops of emperor Ferdinand and of Bavaian elector Maximilian I, a Cousin of Friedrich.
+Son Friedrich V. is know as the Winterkönig as he was king in Bohemia (and wore the Wenzel crown) for only one winter before he had to flee from troops of emperor Ferdinand and of Bavaian elector Maximilian I, a Cousin of Friedrich.
 Friedrich was married to Elisabeth Stuart. the ancestress of all later Brittish kings .
 And also Wittelsbacher Francis II.
 Friedrich IV. suffered from Malaria which he caught in the swamps of Heidelberg.
+The Thirty Years war 1618-1648 ended with the Peace/Treaty of Westphalia after difficult negotiations.